mfornet/acmx/README.md

 * Open settings (from command palette) or `Ctrl+,`
 * Go to `acmx.configuration.solutionPath`
-* Set this value to the path you are going to use to store contests and problems. (e.g. `/path/to/my/solutions`)
+* Set this value to the path you are going to use for storing contests and problems. (e.g. `/path/to/my/solutions`)

-I encourage everyone to read and change [all settings](#settings) so you can customize **acmX** for you.
+I encourage everyone to read and change [all settings](#settings) before first use.
 Anyway, after updating `acmx.configuration.solutionPath` it should work good for C++ users.

 ## Default template is awful, how can I change it

 Create a file with your template.
-In settings change `acmx.configuration.templatePath` to the path of your templates file.
+In settings, set `acmx.configuration.templatePath` to the path to your template.

 ## What is contest id on each platform